cassette tapes

 Understanding the Mechanics of How Cassette Tapes Work from Magnetic Patterns to Playback

 Audio cassette tapes were the most popular way to listen to music on the go before the release of the CD.
-They could play music on a portable cassette player, in your car, or at home in a boombox, but how do cassette tapes work?
+They could play music on a portable cassette player, in your car, or at home in a boombox - but how do cassette tapes actually work?

 With over 20 years of preserving memories, Capture archival experts understand how important it is to also preserve analog formats and their history.
 We put together this guide to understand cassette technology and how it works.

-Keep reading to learn about cassette tapes, how they record audio signals, the methods they use to playback the audio so that you can listen, and even how to care for your cassette tapes and preserve them forever.
+Keep reading to learn about cassette tapes, how they record audio signals, the methods they use to play back the audio, and how to care for your cassette tapes and preserve them over time.

 Jump to:

-Cassette tapes were first developed by the Philips company in 1962 for analog audio storage.
-They used magnetic tape technology that would also be used when the 8-track tape came out a couple of years later and even in VHS and Betamax tapes.
-For cassettes, though, the magnetic tape storage was only used for audio.
+Originally developed by the Philips company in 1962, cassette tapes used magnetic tape technology—also seen in formats like VHS and Betamax tapes.
+For cassettes, though, this storage method was used exclusively for audio.

 Recording on Cassette Tapes